How Do You Write Functions Like This?

 Now, the challenge becomes figuring out how to implement a parser and interpreter for executeTests.

-Or you might take an approach that doesn't require parsing and design a DSL that looks like this:
+Or you might take an approach that doesn't require parsing and design an internal DSL that still looks like a table:

 testTable()